greatbit/quack/README.md

 or
    "docker-compose -f docker-compose-demo.yml up" for QuAck with demo data
 2. Go to localhost in the browser
+3. Use following credentials: "root:rootpass" for admin and "somelogin:somepass" for a regular user

 How to run on a standalone server
 ==========